9 Essentials Tips To Level Up Your Skincare Routine In Summer I Wish I Knew Earlier

 Arm your skin with antioxidants and invest in a vitamin C serum

-My favorite antioxidant that is never missing from my vanity countertop is vitamin C. If you’re a skincare aficionado, you’re probably already using it in some form.
+My favorite antioxidant that is never missing from my routine is vitamin C. If you’re a skincare aficionado, you’re probably already using it in some form.
 If you don’t, I highly encourage you to invest in a good vitamin C serum and apply it every morning under your moisturizer and sunscreen.
-It’s essential to use antioxidants before you go out since they enhance sun protection when applied before exposure.
+It’s essential to use antioxidants before going out, as they only provide the necessary protection when applied before sun exposure.

 Use hyaluronic acid in summer